 Read our collection of expert articles on sports vision and performance-enhancing eyewear — and give yourself the winning edge.

-Browse the Table of Contents below or start with our Guide to Sport Sunglass Lens Tints.
+Browse the list of articles below, or start with our Guide to Sport Sunglass Lens Tints.

 A sports vision specialist can assess your athletic performance, as well as offer comprehensive training.

 Learn eight symptoms, causes and steps to managing dry eye.

 Sports vision "specialists" differ in their level of expertise.
 Learn how to find a good sports vision doctor and what questions to ask.

 Learn a few simple tips that may help you improve sports vision skills such as visual memory or depth perception.
 Also, learn why knowing which eye is dominant can be important for certain sports such as target shooting.

 Different tints in sports sunglasses may enhance athletic performance in specific lighting conditions, such as harsh sunlight on ski slopes or overcast skies on baseball game day.

 These eye-shaping contact lenses worn only at night are a safe vision correction alternative for athletes, especially those engaged in rough sports.

 Eyewear for skiing ranges from full goggles to styles that look like sunglasses.
 Look for materials that withstand the cold and resist shattering on impact.
 Also, learn which lenses work best for skiers.